New Book Remembers Bob Hope’s Letters, Entertaining and Encouraging American Troops During WWII

 According to USO.org, the British-American entertainer befriended injured soldiers and would write personal letters to show his thankfulness for their sacrifice.

-The new book, Dear Bob: Bob Hope’s Wartime Correspondence with the G.I.s of World War II, highlights the letters, messages, and gifts exchanged between the troops and Hope.
+The book, Dear Bob: Bob Hope’s Wartime Correspondence with the G.I.s of World War II, highlights the letters, messages, and gifts exchanged between the troops and Hope.

 Authors Martha Bolton, a family friend who helped Hope write jokes, and Hope’s daughter Linda wanted to recognize the comic’s legacy.